project-sunbird/project-sunbird.github.io/pages/howto/metadata_driven_forms.md

 Whenever you create and submit content on Sunbird, you have to enter a form with details about the submitted content, like its title, description, etc. The details entered is the metadata of the submitted content.

 In order to take customization and flexibility to a different level, the framework offers metadata driven forms.
 The form fields such as labels, text, number, value, etc. are defined as metadata in a database rather than being hard-coded.
-As a result, DIKSHA administrators can:
+As a result, administrators can:

 * Customize form templates